rsaarelm/idm/README.md

 Any IDM file can be described by the general outline type, `struct Outline(Vec<(Option<String>, Outline)>)`.
 This denotes a block of sections, where the headlines may be missing.
-Values of this type will serialize into the corresponding IDM documents with the default serde derivation.
+Values of this type will serialize into the corresponding IDM documents with the default Serde derivation.

 Missing headlines are different from headlines containing an empty string.
 They can be entirely absent from the document, while empty strings must be present